Tahazouggari/Parachute/README.md

 2. **Parachute Visualization**:
    - Visualizes the binary message as a parachute design with customizable sectors and tracks.
    - Allows users to customize both background color and colors for bits (1 and 0).
+   - Supports using a custom image as background for creative designs.
    - Provides a random color mode for bits 1 for creative visualizations.
    - Offers preset selections for multiples of 7 (standard mode) or multiples of 10 (Mode 10).